parkermac/LO/README.md

 ```
 to your .bashrc or .bash_profile, and "source" it.
 Now (loenv) will appear at the start of your bash prompt.

-#### (4) create LO_user
+#### (4) Fork LO_user

-_NOTE: I think I should rewrite this section to have the user fork my LO_user repo, but I need to learn more about forking first._
+Go to parkermac in GitHub and fork the LO_user repo.
+You now own this as your own repo and can edit and clone it as needed.
+LO_user is a place where the LO code looks for user versions of things, like particle tracking experiment initial conditions.
+Most importantly, it is where user- and machine-specific paths are defined in `get_lo_info.py`.

-Make a folder called LO_user at the same level as LO, and then put a file inside it called get_lo_info.py.
-You can copy this from my own LO_user repo: [FILE](https://github.com/parkermac/LO_user/blob/main/get_lo_info.py).
+Here is some great [INFO](https://docs.github.com/en/get-started/quickstart/fork-a-repo) from GitHub about forking.

-Here are some [INSTRUCTIONS](http://faculty.washington.edu/pmacc/Classes/EffCom_2020/lectures/GitHub%20Intro.pdf) for how to get started using Git and making your own repo. **I strongly encourage you to make LO_user your own repo in GitHub.**
+Background: Here are some [INSTRUCTIONS](http://faculty.washington.edu/pmacc/Classes/EffCom_2020/lectures/GitHub%20Intro.pdf) for how to get started using Git and making your own repo.

-LO_user will also be a place where the LO code looks for user versions of things, like particle tracking experiment initial conditions.
+**Clone your LO_user to your own machine and then edit the paths in `LO_user/get_lo_info.py`.**

-Check that things are working as you expect by going to LO/lo_tools/lo_tools and running Lfun.py.
-Although this is a module that you would usually import, when you run it as a program it shows the contents of Ldir as screen output.
+Check that things are working as you expect by executing `LO/lo_tools/lo_tools/Lfun.py`.
+Although this is a module that you usually import, when you run it as a program it shows the contents of Ldir as screen output.
+Check out the end of that code to see how this works - it is a great way to add tests to a module.

 ---